 For two to four players, once you have assembled the game, each player is issued a game card with three tokens on.
 Taking it in turns, players can remove a ball from the box using the claw and see what their token is.
 If it matches their game card then they can keep the token and place the empty ball back inside the box.
 If it doesn’t match their game card then it goes back inside the box.
 Other plays should be vigilant and take note if their token has been picked out.

 That sounds easy enough, but with three of the same coloured balls inside the box, the other players have the chance to put each other off by pressing their lever on the side of the game.
 This makes the balls shake and move so it’s not easy to see where a ball may be if they think it’s got their token inside.

 The game is a quick paced game and a lot of fun.
 It’s a game that will burn some excess energy and could create some loud noises with everyone competing against each other.
 Sometimes the game goes on for a long time, but if you are short on time then a tip from me would be to not re add empty balls back into the game play as this will eliminate some of the chances.

 The game itself has been well made with very easy to read instructions.
 I would have liked to have been able to store the game away in a box after playing with it, and sometimes the balls can be a little difficult to twist open to get the token.
 Aside from those two minor issues I can’t fault the game.
 It retails for £22.99 and would make a great gift.
-If you’d like the chance to win your own Crazy Claw then please enter below.

 Other games from Drumond Park we’ve reviewed include The Magic Tooth Fairy Game, Sshh!
 Don’t Wake Dad, Rapidough, Logo Grab, Wordsearch Junior, Best Of British, Pumpaloons, Pig Goes Pop, Articulate For Kids